Catcher-Pearce/razor-web-server/README.md

 This is intentionally a learning project rather than a production-ready server.
 The next pieces still need to be connected or expanded:

-- Deserializing registered request shapes during request mapping
 - Applying the validation annotations to incoming request bodies
-- Path variables and query-string parsing
+- Persistent HTTP connections and request pipelining
-- Friendly `404`, `405`, and malformed-request responses
-- Concurrent client handling and persistent connections
+- Broader HTTP protocol compliance and request limits
+- More response content types and richer header handling
-- Automated tests and more example routes
+- More integration tests and example routes